We may earn money or products from the companies mentioned in this post.

 A problem the cemetery, and I’m sure other cemeteries in the area have, is that there is theft.
 Jamie pointed out a section of wrought iron that was missing from a fence around a tomb that had been stolen.
 The rise of theft is due to there being a black market for these sorts of things.

 Especially relevant, while I was there we actually got to see some of the restoring the Save Our Cemeteries folks are doing.
 Emily, a former member of the team (she now has her own business doing this), had restored the tomb on the right of the photo below.
 In order to restore a tomb they first have to reach out to the family to get permission since owning a tomb is like owning a home.
 They can’t just work on it without consent.
 Consequently, a lot of these restorations take time.
 Once permission is acquired, they set about researching the tomb for things like its original color and other details.
 The current family members don’t always go with the original look.
 And when I say it’s like owning a home, I mean it.
 There was one for sale!

-Jamie pointed out a cast iron tomb in this cemetery as it is the only one.
+Jamie pointed out a cast iron tomb in Lafayette Cemetery as it is the only one.
 It’s not doing well these days since cast iron doesn’t do well in Louisiana heat.
 You would recognize it as it was the model for the tomb in Interview with the Vampire.